eric-gade/ap-sheet/README.md

 1. Install Mocha globally within your node environment `npm install -g mocha`.
 2. Install Webpack globalls within your node environment `npm install -g webpack-cli`
 3. Build the bundle from the source files: `webpack`
+4. Run the root directory of the repository in a local webserver, for example using `python3 -m http.server`
-4. Load the example [webcomponent index page](./index.html) in any browser
+5. Load the example [webcomponent index page](http://localhost:8000/examples/index.html) (if using Python's `http.server`) in any browser

 ### Test Steps ###
-Follow the build steps above, then run `mocha --require esm ./tests/`
+Follow the build steps above, then run `npm test`

 ## About Demo Component ##
 The Webcomponent (a Custom Element) used by the demo index.html file in this directory is currently only for testing and demonstration purposes